yeti-switch/doc/en/ldap.rst

 ===================
 LDAP Authentication
 ===================
-Yeti's web-interface may use LDAP in order to authnticate users.
+Yeti's web-interface may use LDAP in order to authenticate users.

 Copy configuration from example file